Cheerful and Vibrant Calendula Flowers in the Garden.

 Mix all ingredients, pour into a 4 ounce bottle, and apply to the skin as often as desired.
 Store in refrigerator to increase its cooling effect upon the skin.

-Herbal liniments offer instant relief for pain, inflamed muscles, bruises, and sprains.
+Herbal liniments offer instant relief for pain, inflamed muscles, bruises.

 – Rubbing Alcohol

 – Fresh or dried herbs – combine any of the following: Calendula flowers, Chamomile flowers, Eucalyptus leaves, Lavender flowers, Peppermint leaves, Rosemary, Thyme, or Oregano.

 Chop herbs finely and place in a clean glass jar.
 Cover thoroughly with rubbing alcohol and cap with a tight-fitting lid.
 Place the jar in a warm area and shake daily or as often as possible.
 After 4-6 weeks, strain the herbs out using cheesecloth and pour the remaining liquid into glass bottles with mister tops.
 When properly stored in a cool dark place, the liniment will keep almost indefinitely.
 Make sure to label the liniment for “External Use Only”.